Tenant fees ban

 A gas safety certificate is extremely important, and ensures that all gas appliances at the property are in good working order.
 As a landlord, you are responsible for the safety of your tenants, and as such a gas safety certificate must be renewed every 12 months.

 An EPC provides information about a property’s energy efficiency and carbon dioxide emissions.
 It is accompanied by a report that gives suggestions and recommendations on how to reduce your property’s energy consumption and emissions.
 It is valid for 10 years from the date of issue.
+From 1st April 2018 it became a legal requirement that all let properties have a minimum EPC rating of E. Landlord’s with properties that are below the required standard must apply for an exemption.
+Read more here.

 While electrical safety certificates are not required by law, landlords should conduct and keep a record of periodic inspections of fixed electrical installations (such as sockets and light fittings), as well as annual testing of all portable appliances (such as kettles, toasters etc), known as PAT testing.